kwlucas/Tech-Blog/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The blog site is a full-stack wep application that allows users to create, share, and comment on posts.
+The blog site is a full-stack web application that allows users to create, share, and comment on posts.

 <p align="right">(<a href="#top">back to top</a>)</p>